Inconsequential-24/KYC/README.md

 # KYC
 Implementing KYC Using Blockchain

-# KYC and MySecurityToken Smart Contracts
+# KYC and SecurityToken Smart Contracts

-This project consists of two smart contracts: `KYC` for Know Your Customer (KYC) verification, and `MySecurityToken`, an ERC-20 token that only allows transfers between KYC-verified Indian residents.
+This project consists of two smart contracts: `KYC` for Know Your Customer (KYC) verification, and `SecurityTokenContract`, an ERC-20 token that only allows transfers between KYC-verified Indian residents.

 ## Table of Contents
 - [Overview](#overview)